lucabriguglia/Atles/docs/Deployment.md

 <a name="mail-settings"></a>
 ### Mail Settings

-In order for the Atlify to work properly you need to configure a SMTP provider in app settings.
+In order for the Atlas to work properly you need to configure a SMTP provider in app settings.

 ```
 "MailSettings": {